-There are times when you may want to calculate your blood alcohol concentration, such as before you leave a bar or restaurant, or if you have been arrested for Driving Under the Influence.
-When a cop stops you for DUI, he will ask you to perform one or more field sobriety tests, such as standing on one leg, following a light with only your eyes, or walking heel-to-toe in a straight line.
-If you fail any of these tests, and the officer suspects you may be under the influence of drugs or alcohol, they will ask you to submit to further testing, either a breath test or chemical (blood or urine) test.
+Blood Alcohol Concentration (BAC) is the measure of alcohol in your blood.
+Calculating your BAC can be important in various situations, whether it’s before leaving a bar or restaurant or if you have been arrested for Driving Under the Influence (DUI).
+When apprehended for DUI, law enforcement may ask you to perform field sobriety tests, such as standing on one leg, following a light with your eyes, or walking heel-to-toe in a straight line.
+Failing these tests may lead the officer to suspect drug or alcohol impairment, in which case they may request further testing, such as a breath or chemical (blood or urine) test.

 What Is Blood Alcohol Concentration?

 As you consume alcoholic beverages, the alcohol enters your bloodstream, and the concentration of alcohol in your blood increases accordingly.
 The legal limit for adults in most states, including Pennsylvania, is 0.08 percent.
 Exceeding this limit can result in a DUI charge.
 A BAC test specifically measures the amount of alcohol in your blood, with a BAC of 0.08 indicating 0.08 grams of alcohol per 100 ml of blood.

 For individuals under the legal drinking age, Pennsylvania has a zero-tolerance policy towards underage DUI, meaning any BAC of 0.02 percent or higher leads to an automatic DUI charge.